FAQ for Creative Industry Apprenticeships

 For all apprentice positions we’re looking for motivation and potential, rather than polished skills.

 For the VFX and Animation roles some creativity, experience in a related subject and knowledge of the industry is essential.
 As part of the application process you will be asked about your inspirations, knowledge of VFX/Animation, and asked to supply links to online portfolios.
-The most important thing to have ready for the application process is a link to your own online portfolio.
-This could be links to drawings, photos, a short movie, or anything that shows off your creativity and talents.

 If you’re a coder or mathematician, but you haven’t found a creative outlet for your portfolio, don’t worry!
 You can also include examples of coding for a creative project, or highlight problem solving skills from your experience.
 A portfolio doesn’t just have to contain things that you’ve made, but also the things that have inspired you to apply.
 Just make it clear what is yours and what isn’t and why you’ve included it in your portfolio.